Assyrians in Israel: Religion

 Assyrians are predominantly Christians of the East and West Syriac Rite.
 The majority of Assyrians in Israel are adherents of the Syriac Orthodox Church, while a smaller community of Catholic Assyrians also exists.

 Orthodox Assyrians

 Syriac Orthodox Church

 The Syriac Orthodox Church is the largest Assyrian church in Israel, covered by the Archbishopric of Israel, Palestine and Jordan under the spiritual guidance and direction of Archbishop Gabriel Dahho.

-The most notable monastery in Israel is the Monastery of Saint Mark in Jerusalem.
-The Syriac Orthodox Church also has sharing rights to the Church of the Holy Sepulchre and minor rights to the Tomb of the Virgin Mary where they possess an altar on the western side of the holy site.
+The most notable Syriac Orthodox monastery in Israel is the Monastery of Saint Mark in the Old City of Jerusalem.
+The Syriac Orthodox Church also has sharing rights to the Church of the Holy Sepulchre and minor rights to the Tomb of the Virgin Mary, where they possess an altar on the western side of the site.

 Catholic Assyrians

 Syriac Catholic Church

-The Syriac Catholic Church has a Patriarchal Exarchate formed in 1892 and is based out of the Church of Saint Thomas in Jerusalem.
-As of 2015, there are 3 parishes in Israel with an estimated 3,000 adherents.
+The Syriac Catholic Church has a Patriarchal Exarchate formed in 1892, based out of the Church of Saint Thomas in Jerusalem.
+As of 2015, there are three parishes in Israel with an estimated 3,000 adherents.